iaxo/axion-limits/README.md

 # The first parameter is the path to the .db file and second parameter is the name of the database table inside that .db file.
 database = db.DataBaseGag("databases/Axions.db", "AxionsGag")
 ```
-Then, write a list with the experiments name (matching the name column of the database) you want to include in the plot.
-Note that the order of this list is the order in which they will be plotted.
+Then, write a list with the experiments name (matching the name column of the database) you want to include in the plot. **Note that the order in which the experiments are added to this list will be the order in which they are plotted**, so the last experiments added will be drawn on top of the firsts experiments added to the database.
 ```
 experimentsToPlot = [
     "qcdband",